 In fact, we bet you didn't know that you can save up to $400 on your yearly power bill in New Zealand?
 That's right!
 Don't believe us?
 You can compare power bills now.

-With life admin in the way and so many bills each month it is sometimes hard to keep on top of things.
-Hence, the Glimp' Power Comparison team did all the work for you.
-We collected the average annual power consumption across the major cities in New Zealand and presented it in a nice table below.
+With so many bills each month, it's sometimes hard to keep on top of things.
+Hence, the glimp' power comparison team will do all the work for you.
+We've collected the average annual power consumption across the major cities in New Zealand and presented it in a nice table below.

 The results may surprise you:

 After going through these results, you can start saving on your electricity bill today, if you're not happy with how much you are currently paying for your power bill.
 All you have to do is switch power companies or ask for a better deal from your existing electricity supplier.